pingcap/docs/tiflash/troubleshoot-tiflash.md

 The causes may vary.
 You can address the problem by performing the following steps.

-1. Adjust the value of the scheduling parameters.

-    - Increase [`store limit`](/configure-store-limit.md#usage) to accelerate replication.
+1. Increase [`store limit`](/configure-store-limit.md#usage) to accelerate replication.
-    - Decrease [`config set patrol-region-interval 10ms`](/pd-control.md#command) to make checker scan on Regions more frequent in TiKV.
-    - Increase [`region merge`](/pd-control.md#command) to reduce the number of Regions, which means fewer scans and higher check frequencies.

-2. Adjust the load on TiFlsh.
+2. Adjust the load on TiFlash.

     Excessively high load on TiFlash can also result in slow replication.
 You can check the load of TiFlash indicators on the **TiFlash-Summary** panel on Grafana: